#EatLionfish Chefs’ Throwdown Winner

 For a full recap on the Lionfish Project, click here.

 Want to create Chris Kenny’s winning recipe at home?
-See recipe below:
+See the recipe below:

 Chris Kenny Winning Lionfish Recipes for 4 people